Skip To Content

 Wet carpet, walls, and furniture make perfect breeding grounds for mold.
 Left unchecked, mold in schools can harm indoor air quality and cause coughs, sneezing, and itchy eyes.
 More-serious symptoms can include allergic reactions and asthma attacks.

-- Circulate air by using fans and air movers.
+• Circulate air with fans and air movers.

 Read this Before Hiring Mold Removal Professionals

 Anyone conducting mold assessment and remediation services is regulated by the Texas Department of Licensing and Regulation (TDLR).
-Oversight by TDLR ensures properly trained and licensed professionals are involved in the inspection, investigation, survey, cleaning, or removal of mold in school buildings.
+State oversight ensures properly trained and licensed professionals are involved in the inspection, investigation, survey, cleaning, or removal of mold in school buildings.

 Zoning and Coverage